PaulTmatik/ICR/README.md

 ### 1.4 Typing module (required)

 ### 1.5 Entry point (required)
 - MUST export primary component.
-It's allow use short path in imports of component.
+It's allow use shortest path in imports of component.
 - DO NOT implement component in this file.
 If you work with different components, it will be difficult to understand where which one is.

 ``` js